“Google’s Pixel XL is the best Android phone you can buy, hands down.”

 Google’s Pixel XL is the Android phone we’ve always wanted.
 It’s as gorgeous, powerful, slick, and as easily upgraded as an iPhone.
 It’s the best Android phone of 2016 hands down.
-One question remains: Is this the Android phone that will make you want to leave the iPhone behind for good?
+One question remains: Should you still entertain the thought of buying it more than six months after its initial release?

 A familiar design with a bit of Google magic

 Maybe it was that new phone feeling or the subtle little G for Google on the back of the phone, but the Pixel XL has a magic quality about it.
 This is it!
 The first Google Phone!

 Just like the majority of Android phones these days, the Pixel’s body is mostly aluminum.
 It looks like a cross between an iPhone and the Huawei Honor 8, thanks to a mixed media design that uses metal and glass; it’s high-end with nice texture.
 The phone feels silky smooth against your fingers and provides an interesting contrast of materials.